ccbt87/docs/Dev_Env_setup/README.md

 ```
 docker run --hostname aio --name aio --rm -it -p 2181:2181 -p 4040:4040 -p 6667:6667 -p 7077:7077 -p 8080:8080 -p 8081:8081 -p 8086:8086 -p 9042:9042 -p 9090:9090 -p 16000:16000 -p 16010:16010 -p 16020:16020 -p 16030:16030 -p 18080:18080 ccbt87/aio
 ```
-> NOTE: With the `--rm` option Docker will remove the container when it exits.
+> NOTE: With the `--rm` flag Docker will remove the container when it exits.
 Make sure to save the data in the container if there is any.

-#### 2. Port mapping won't persist if a container restarts?
-(Need confirmation)